Sachin7568/card-project/README.md

-# 🚀 Job Finder: Dynamic Card Layout
+# 🚀 Card Project

 ## 🌟 Discover Your Next Opportunity!

-Welcome to the **Job Card Project**, a dynamic and visually appealing web application designed to showcase a list of mock job openings.
+Welcome to the **Job Card Project**, a visually appealing web application designed to showcase a list of mock job openings.
 It features modern, reusable cards that make browsing opportunities intuitive and clean.

 Perfect for front-end demos or displaying structured data elegantly!